 Securing Client Data Shared Across and Outside the Organization

-Employees in your financial services company share sensitive information across business units and with vendors, partners, external agencies, contractors, advisors, and other outsourcers through email, file sharing, and the cloud on a regular basis.
-Once these files that contain sensitive client and financial data are shared, they can be exploited – accidentally or maliciously.
+Employees in your financial services company share sensitive information across business units and vendors, partners, external agencies, contractors, advisors through email, file sharing, and on the cloud regularly.
+Once these files containing sensitive client and financial data are shared, they can be exploited – accidentally or maliciously.
 So how can you balance today’s business demands with growing data security and compliance requirements?
-Read through our financial services business use cases.
+Check out this customer story from Donnelly Financial Services to see how they are using Rights Management to protect sensitive information.